Methi Bateta nu Shaak/ Fenugreek Potato Vegetable

 How about some Methi Na Gota as a snack or as part of a main meal?

 Methi Bateta Nu Shaak/ Fenugreek Potato Vegetable

 Since there is a shortage of fresh vegetables in Mombasa due to congestion on the highway, whereby vegetables and fruits are not reaching on time, I have to get a bit more innovative with the available vegetables.
 I love making fenugreek and potato vegetable, though a dry version.
-It tastes really good with hot rotis, and a dal or lentil curry.
+It tastes really good with hot rotis, and a dal or lentil curry, especially with Gujarati style Tuvar Dal.
 It is not difficult at all to prepare this dish.

 How to clean and chop the fenugreek leaves?

 The main stem of fenugreek does not usually cook well, so the much thinner side stems are plucked and chopped.
 Sometimes the leaves alone are plucked and used.
 I like to chop fenugreek roughly or finely depending on the type of dish I’m going to use it for.
 Once chopped or plucked, soak it in enough water so that the soil or sand is removed.
 Scoop up the chopped leaves or plucked ones into a strainer.
 Wash in this manner 3-4 times to remove grit.
 Spread the washed fenugreek on a kitchen towel or newspaper to allow it to dry a bit.

 - This vegetable is gluten free if you don’t add asafetida.

 - To make it satvik friendly, don’t add garlic paste.

 Ingredients Required For Methi Bateta Nu Shaak/ Fenugreek Potato Vegetable